dokku/dokku/docs/development/plugin-triggers.md

 ### `scheduler-is-deployed`

+> [!WARNING]
-> Warning: The scheduler plugin trigger apis are under development and may change
+> The scheduler plugin trigger apis are under development and may change
 > between minor releases until the 1.0 release.

 - Description: Allows you to check if the scheduler has deployed the app